cinek810/snow-grafana-proxy/README.md

 This is a proxy-like service translating [grafana simplejson](https://github.com/grafana/simple-json-datasource)  data source calls into calls to [ServiceNow](https://www.servicenow.com/) REST API getting the items from incident table.
 Effectively allowing allowing integration of grafana dashboard with ServiceNow.

 Configuration file is preatty self-explanatory.
-You just have to give the details like your ServiceNow instance URL, user and password allowed to access ServiceNow API and adjust the filter.
-If you your goal is to get information about incidents beeing "in-progress" in your assignemnt group just adjust the filter with appropriate value instead of "YOURASSIGNEMNTGROUP" used in the example snow-grafana-proxy.conf
+You just have to give the details like your ServiceNow instance URL, user and password allowed to access ServiceNow API and configure queries you'd like to make available for grafana.
+If you want you can find some "explanation" of those options on my blog post: https://funinit.wordpress.com/2018/07/20/integration-for-servicenow-table-api-and-grafana/

 If you'd like to learn more about 1st version of snow-grafana-proxy you can check my blog post: https://funinit.wordpress.com/2018/02/20/simple-integration-of-servicenow-and-grafana/